-Wandering the Art Deco streets of Córdoba in southern Spain, I’m drawn to a commotion on a square.
-It’s almost midnight — everyone’s out, savoring a cool evening.
-Short men with raspy tobacco voices and big bellies — called curvos felicidad (happiness curves) — jostle and bark as a dozen little school girls rattle a makeshift stage...working on their sultry.
-Even with cellphones, iPods, and straight teeth, Andalucía’s flamenco culture survives.
+Wandering the Art Deco streets of Córdoba, I'm drawn to a commotion on a square.
+It's almost midnight — everyone's out, savoring a cool evening.
+Short men with raspy tobacco voices and big bellies — called curvos felicidad (happiness curves) — jostle and bark as a dozen little school girls rattle a makeshift stage, working on their interpretation of "sultry."
+The scene takes me back to my earliest visits to southern Spain, when the region was far more rustic, even exotic-feeling, to my American eyes.
+But tonight it's clear that even in a newer world of smartphones and straightened teeth, Andalucía's flamenco culture still thrives.

-Córdoba — the number-three city in Andalucía (after Granada and Sevilla) for sightseeing — is visited mostly for its Mezquita — a vast mosque with a cathedral built in its middle.
-That Mezquita, one of the glories of Moorish Spain, is surrounded by a touristy zone of shops and tour group-friendly restaurants.
-Beyond that, there are almost no crowds.
+While Córdoba is among Andalucía's top three cities for sightseeing (with Granada and Sevilla), most visitors come just to see its famed Mezquita — a vast mosque with a cathedral built in its middle and one of the glories of Moorish Spain.
+The Mezquita is surrounded by a touristy zone of shops and tour-group-friendly restaurants, but beyond that, the city has almost no crowds.
 And late at night there are fewer tourists yet.

 And, as anywhere, just wandering the back streets gets you all alone with the town.
 Exploring the residential back lanes of old Córdoba you can catch an evocative whiff of the old town before the recent affluence hit.
 As you explore, be a keen observer.